Dressed basis sets for the modeling of exchange interactions in double quantum dots: Time-dependent simulations

-Additionally, we plot in Fig.~\ref{fig:ST0osc} the return probability $P_S(\tau_w)$ as a function of the wait time $\tau_w$ at $\delta V_\mathrm{d}=0$, and its Fourier transform ${\hat P}_S(\nu)$.
+Additionally, we plot in Fig.~\ref{fig:ST0osc} the return probability $P_S(\tau_w)$ as a function of the wait time $\tau_w$ at $\delta V_w=0$, and its Fourier transform ${\hat P}_S(\nu)$.
 The magnetic field is $B_x=25$\,mT.
 At this operation point, the qubit shall primarily undergo $ST_0$ oscillations.
 Fig.~\ref{fig:ST0osc} highlights different features.
 First, the $ST_0$ oscillations are incomplete ($P_S$ does not reach zero) due to the finite exchange at zero detuning.
 Indeed, $S$ and $T_0$ are not fully split into $\ket{\Uparrow\Downarrow}$ and $\ket{\Downarrow\Uparrow}$ states, so that an initial singlet state does not rotate around an axis of the equatorial plane of the $ST_0$ Bloch sphere that would bring it through the $T_0$ state \cite{jirovec_Freqs_ST-Ge}.
 Second, there is a clear beating between a main oscillation at $\nu=31.08$\,MHz and a secondary oscillation at $\nu=37.5$\,MHz.
 The former is the expected $ST_0$ oscillation, while the frequency of the latter matches the $\ket{\Downarrow\Uparrow}/T_-$ splitting.
 This results from a small residual $ST_-$ mixing, and from non fully diabatic passages through the nearby $ST_-$ anti-crossing, which give rise to state preparation and measurement errors [$P_S(0)<1$].

+As illustrated in Fig.~\ref{fig:ST0osc}a, the time-dependent calculations in the dressed basis set are in very good agreement with those in the full CI basis set, but are 55\,000 times faster \footnote{We emphasize, though, that the cost of the method we have chosen to solve the time-dependent Schrodinger equation scales as $M^3$ (with $M$ the dimension of the basis set).
+Other methods (Trotter, ...) may show a better ($\propto M^2$) scaling.
+Anyhow, the gain in the dressed basis set remains very significant.}.
+The dressed basis achieves, therefore, an excellent balance between accuracy and efficiency.
 Such maps and time traces are experimentally used to characterize the electronic structure of singlet-triplet qubits and demonstrate the existence of detuning-dependent $ST_0$ oscillations needed for their manipulation \cite{jirovec_Freqs_ST-Ge}.
-The dressed basis set provides a very accurate description of the dependence of the singlet and triplet states on detuning while allowing for efficient time-dependent calculations.
-It achieves, therefore, an excellent balance between accuracy and efficiency.
 The optimization of the operation point of this singlet-triplet qubit, as well as decoherence go beyond the scope of this paper, and will be addressed in future works.